yorgomoubayed/m2-epidemiological-modelling/README.md

 * sirsirc.yml: a conda environment provided to setup and install the required libraries to run python simulations for SIR and SIRC models.

 # Before running simulations
-To setup the conda environment with dependancies, run the following:
+To setup the conda environment with dependancies, download the sirsirc.yml file and run the following:
 ~~~
 conda env create -f sirsirc.yml
 ~~~